ionos-cloud/ionosctl/docs/subcommands/Container-Registry/registry/get.md

 ---
-description: Get Properties of a Registry
+description: "Get Properties of a Registry"
 ---

 # ContainerRegistryRegistryGet